Trip planner integration

 Markup

-The script also adds an element with class furkot-widget-done - the Done button - that can be used to close/hide trip planner widget.
+The script also adds an element with class furkot-widget-done - the Done button - that can be used to close or hide the trip planner widget.
 This button is added as the last element of the widget element.
 If you want it elsewhere or with a different text, just add an element with class furkot-widget-done to the page document.

 Plan with Furkot buttons

-Without Furkot trip planner widget, plan with Furkot buttons simply direct user to Furkot trip planner web application.
-With Furkot trip planner widget embedded on the same page, plan with Furkot buttons allow user to plan the trip directly on your website.
+Without a Furkot trip planner widget, plan with Furkot buttons simply direct a user to the Furkot trip planner web application.
+With a Furkot trip planner widget embedded on the same page, plan with Furkot buttons allow a user to plan the trip directly on your website.

 If your page contains place data (name and geographic coordinates at the minimum) in the format the Furkot trip planner widget supports, it will automatically add plan with Furkot buttons to the page if you instruct it to do so.
-Configure data-source parameter of the furkot-widget element to specify how to find place data on the page.
-Following options are supported:
+Configure the data-source parameter of the furkot-widget element to specify how to find place data on the page.
+The following options are supported:

 • data-source="microdata" - place data is in microdata format as described in the article about plan with Furkot buttons